smnorris/bcdams/README.md

 # bcdams

 A geojson collection of point features for locations of BC dams, manually compiled from several data sources by Canadian Wildlife Federation for fish passage modelling.
-Includes attributes noting if a dam is a hydro power generator and if it is a barrier to fish passage.
+Includes attributes noting if a dam is a hydro power facility and if it is a barrier to fish passage.

 ## Method